1712n/dn-institute/content/attacks/posts/2021-06-23-Haven-Protocol.md

 ## Timeline

-- **June 22, 2021:** Miner exploited a vulnerability, minting higher rewards (6.73 xBTC, 101,460 xUSD).
-- **June 23, 2021:** Similar exploit, increased block rewards obtained (6.73 xBTC, 101,460 xUSD).
-- **June 24, 2021:** Attacker modified outputs, minted extra xAssets (2.2 xBTC).
-Invalid transaction led to loss of counterfeit funds.
+- **June 22, 2021:** 203,000 xUSD and 13.5 xBTC was minted in two [exploits](https://havenprotocol.medium.com/haven-protocol-exploits-mitigation-plan-and-next-steps-d7a2b1a65654).
-- **June 25, 2021:** Attacker manipulated transaction types, resulting in loss of 110 xBTC.
+- **June 24, 2021:** An exploit in the xAsset conversion validation.
-- **June 29, 2021:** Exploitation of vulnerability, minting arbitrary amounts occurred 18 times.
+- **June 29, 2021:** an exploit was leveraged that allowed for minting of 9m xUSD.
 - **July 19, 2021:** Chain rollback through a [fork](https://havenprotocol.medium.com/haven-protocol-successfully-deploys-rollback-hard-fork-206e5ead190e), allowing exchange wallets to reopen and on-chain transactions to resume. xUSD and xAsset conversions in the Haven Vault remain paused.

 ## Security Failure Causes

-- Inadequate Development Processes: Insufficient attention to development practices and protocols, leading to vulnerabilities and exploits.
-Lack of open repository, limited unit testing, and incomplete code reviews contributed to the security breach.

-- Lack of Community Engagement: Insufficient community involvement and collaboration hindered the identification of potential vulnerabilities.
-The absence of bug bounty programs, infrequent technical calls, and a lack of transparent proposal discussions limited the collective effort to enhance security.
+- Insufficient attention to development practices.
+- Lack of open repository.
+- Lack of bug bounty programs.
+- Lack of Community Engagement.